hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 I also use this to make fast replacements.
 Use `⌘E` to set the selection to search.
 Then replace the selection with the new text.
 Select that and press `⇧⌘E` to tell TextMate that the new selection is the replacement text.
 If you are brave, press `⌃⌘G` and all occurrences of the original text are replaced with the replacement text in the file.
 Very sweet.

 If you do not have a selection to start with, `⌘F` is your friend.
-Press `⌘F` to open the **Find** dialog, type in the name and press enter to start searching.
+Press `⌘F` to open the **Find** dialog, type in the search phrase and press return to start searching.
 You can then use `⌘G` and `⇧⌘G` to find next and previous.

 And to search across all files in a project, `⇧⌘F` brings up the **Find** dialog scoped to all files in the project.